dlsun/Stat350-S20/README.md

 ## Grading

-Your grade will be calculated as follows.
+Your grade will be calculated by totaling the number of points you earn:

 - Activities: 1-5 points each
 - Exam 1: 150 points
 - Exam 2: 150 points
 - Final Project: 300 points

+and dividing by the total number of possible points.

 ## Final Project